 The Social Security Blue Book (formally titled "Disability Evaluation Under Social Security") is a listing of impairments that the SSA considers severe enough to keep you from working.
 Each medical listing lays out the medical criteria you must meet to automatically qualify for disability benefits.

-Social Security will first check your medical records to see if your condition meets or equals a listing.
+Social Security will first check your medical records to see if your condition meets the requirements of a listing or "equals a listing."
 If it does, the SSA will consider you disabled and you'll qualify for benefits.
 If not, you might still qualify for SSDI benefits.

 After you're approved for disability benefits, you won't receive SSDI benefits until you've been disabled for five full months, because SSDI has a five-month waiting period.
 If you're approved right away (for instance, because you just had a liver transplant), you would still have to wait five months for your checks to start.